tomcat crashes frequently

 The alternate explanation is deeper cruft in the code that is slowly leaking.
 I do not have the expertise to find that sort of problem.

-#4 Updated by Michael Lee almost 10 years ago
+#4 Updated by Michael Lee over 10 years ago

 I wish I could mark this resolved, but I'm not sure that it is.
 I disabled the VegBranch and XML downloads on VegBank and reset tomcat once again, today.
 If we can get to the end of June without a nagios saying it's not responsive, we may be able to resolve this bug.